bbatsov/legacy-octopress-blog/source/_posts/2013-01-27-the-wikemacs-experiment-is-over-long-live-emacswiki.markdown

 I want to extend a big public apology to Alex Schroeder for my harsh criticism of EmacsWiki.
-One year later I see that stewarding documentation projects and nurturing a healthy community around them is much harder that writing software.
+One year later I see that stewarding documentation projects and nurturing a healthy community around them is much harder than writing software.
 I'm but a humble software engineer and you'll have to forgive me for my misguided actions.

 I hope that something good has(will) come up from all this drama.
 At